-But, the colors and glow of the neon tetras is, in fact, natural and helps these fish stand out in the muddy waters of their native environment, the Amazon basin of South America.
+But, the color and glow of the neon tetra is natural and helps these fish stand out in the muddy waters of their native environment, the Amazon basin of South America.

 For a 5 gallon planted tank, consider a school of no more than 5 neon tetras.

 Neon tetras are tend to be nervous fish and definitely thrive in bigger tanks, but actually make excellent fish for a 5 gallon if given plants and some décor for hiding.